Bates College: Winter Carnival

-On the Friday of Winter Carnival the Bates College Outing Club initiates the annual Puddle Jump.
-A hole is cut by a chainsaw or by the original axe used in the inaugural Puddle Jump of 1975, in Lake Andrews.
-Students from all class years jump into the hole, sometimes in costumes, to celebrate, "exuberance at the end of a hard winter."
-By mid-evening, they celebrate with donuts, cider and a cappella performances.

 Athletics

-The college's official mascot is the bobcat, and official color is garnet.
+The college's official mascot is the bobcat and official color is garnet.
 The college athletically competes in the NCAA Division III New England Small College Athletic Conference (NESCAC), which also includes Amherst, Connecticut, Hamilton, Middlebury, Trinity, Tufts, Wesleyan, Williams, and "Maine Big Three" rivals Bowdoin and Colby in the Colby-Bates-Bowdoin Consortium.
 This is one of the oldest football rivalries in the United States.
 This consortium is a series of historically highly competitive football games ending in the championship game between the three schools.
-Bates is the holder of the winning streak, but also has the record for biggest loss in the athletic conference.
+Bates is the holder of the winning streak, but also has the record for the biggest loss in the athletic conference.
 Overall the college leads the Colby-Bates-Bowdoin Consortium in wins.
-Bates has won this championship at total of eleven times including 2014, 2015, and in 2016 won it again with a 24–7 win over Bowdoin, after their 21–19 home victory over Colby.
+Bates has won this championship a total of eleven times including 2014, 2015, and in 2016 won it again with a 24–7 win over Bowdoin, after their 21–19 home victory over Colby.